Erdem-San/Customer-Panel/readme.md

 # Customer Panel
-This project make with datatable and using server side processing.
+This project made using datatable server side processing.